ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 * HTTP 2.0 Client
 * Process API Improvements
 * Reactive Streams
-* Optional improvements
+* Optional Improvements
 * Collectors Improvements
-* Stream improvements
+* Stream Improvements

+Last but not least we had an introduction of Java 10 which delivers:
+* Local Variable Type Inference
+* Unmodifiable Collections
+* new OptionalXXX.orElseThrow() method
+* Performance Improvements
+* Container awareness
+* Root CA Certificates included

 In the afternoon we made a few exercises on these new features and improvements which gave us a brighter view on the possibilities within present Java development.